- No products in the cart.

 High Performance Manager, Cronulla Sharks

-Now our inertial technology makes it possible to integrate the most accurate, real-life data from “in the wild” into the lab for further study, bringing a new depth to biomechanics research.
+Now our inertial sensor technology makes it possible to integrate the most accurate, real-life data from “in the wild” into the lab for further study, bringing a new depth to sports biomechanics research.

 Ultimately, the Vicon ecosystem fuses optical and inertial technologies to make a whole greater than the sum of its parts to reap huge academic benefits.